Sharing of Ministries Abroad: Activity

 The most visible part of SOMA's work is the sending of teams of volunteers from churches in sending-countries to dioceses overseas at the invitation of local bishops.
 The volunteers come from churches sympathetic to the aims of SOMA who commit themselves to raising travel expenses for a 10- to 15-day short-term mission.
 The host dioceses aim to raise the finances for the cost of accommodation, both for the team members and for attending delegates.
 Teams have been sent to about 50 different countries, some of which are in situations of great poverty.
 This frequently places strain on the finances resulting in the need for fund-raising by supporters to enable missions to areas such as Southern Sudan, or Kitgum in northern Uganda to be possible.
 Biblical teaching material is provided by the visiting team and covers topics such as Renewal for Life; Healing; Gifts of the Spirit; Renewal in the Midst of Chaos; Building a Prophetic Community; Worship; Leadership; Marriage.

+The organisation also emphasises the importance of ‘reciprocity in mission’, with international teams visiting each other in two-way travel.

+SOMA is in partnership with other missionary organisations including the Society of Anglican Missionaries and Senders (SAMS-USA).

+Leadership

+In 2024, the current director is Rev Richard Moy.